Incremental Cash Flow Analysis

 A change in cash flows that can be specifically attributed to a management decision may call for the use of incremental cash flow analysis.
 As an example, if a business is considering altering the amount of production capacity of a machine, the decision should be made based on the incremental cash outflows required to alter the capacity of the equipment, as well as the incremental cash inflows resulting from that decision.
 There is no need to consider the aggregate cash flows associated with all operations of the machine.

-The analysis may be based on a variety of cash flows, such as the initial outlay of cash, ongoing inflows and outflows related to the maintenance, operation, and net receipts from the project, and any cash flows associated with the eventual termination of the project.
+The analysis may be based on a variety of cash flows, such as the initial outlay of cash, ongoing inflows and outflows related to the maintenance, operations, and net receipts from the project, and any cash flows associated with the eventual termination of the project (which includes both cash inflows from sale of the equipment and cash outflows for remediation costs).

 Incremental Cash Flow Example